devhawk/blog-posts/Posts/20070911-1035-the-f5-high/json-content.md

 doubt he’ll get to the whole blogging thing anytime soon.
 So I offered to post it here rather than have it sit gathering virtual dust.
 Enjoy.

-Update: I got the timeline wrong.
+**Update**: I got the timeline wrong.
 Loren sent me this and I offered to post it.
 He didn’t ask me to post it originally as I originally wrote.
 Sorry about that, Loren.